edgio-docs/edgio-docs/guides/applications/v7/security/bot_rules.md

         </Callout>

-    -   The JA3 or JA4 (requires {{ PRODUCT }} Premier) fingerprint assigned to the request.
+    -   The JA3 or JA4 (requires Premier Bot Manager or {{ PRODUCT }} Premier) fingerprint assigned to the request.
 Fingerprints allow us to classify traffic.

 3. Does the request match a known good bot (e.g., search bot)?
 4. Does the request spoof a known good bot?